Ismailtlem/coding-challenges/wc-tool/README.md

 # Challenge 1 - Write your own wc tool

-This challenge corresponds to the first part of the Coding Challenges series by John Crickett https://codingchallenges.fyi/challenges/challenge-wc.
+This challenge is about making a tool that behaves like the wc command.
+Here is the [detail](https://codingchallenges.fyi/challenges/challenge-wc) of the challenge

 ## Description